 Major Requirements for Studio Art.
 Potential majors should meet with the art faculty as first-year students.
 Majors emphasizing studio art must take a minimum of three courses in the history of art distributed across a variety of cultures and time periods, including one course in twentieth-century art.
 Studio majors are encouraged to enroll in at least one studio course each semester, and are required to take a minimum of five studio courses and one Short Term studio unit.
 The preponderance of studio major requirements should be completed prior to beginning a studio thesis.
 It is strongly advised that studio majors enroll in Art 350 (Visual Meaning) in the second semester of their junior year.
-Studio majors are also encouraged to take Art s23 (Art and Artists in New York) in advance of the senior thesis.
 Studio majors are required to take Art 457 and 458 (Senior Thesis) consecutively in the fall and winter semesters of their senior year.
 The opportunity to do an honors thesis is completely at the discretion of the departmental faculty.
 The department encourages study abroad for one semester.
 Courses taken abroad should correspond with the studio curriculum offered at Bates.
 The faculty recommend applying one studio course and one art history course taken abroad towards the major requirements.
 Studio majors intending to study abroad must consult with the department well in advance.